Want to try our resources? Sign up for our 14-Day Free Trial

 Here at VotesforSchools we understand you may not always have the time to organise clothes swaps or to coordinate with the kitchen staff to introduce organic food in the school canteen.
 That's why this year we've introduced a new VoteTopic calendar which outlines the topics we aim to cover throughout the year and guess what?
 Organic September and Second-hand September are there!

 We’ve planned it all out to make your life easier and ensure your students get to discuss the most relevant issues.
 Fancy a sneak peek?
-Sign up for a 4-week free trial.
+Sign up for a 14-day free trial.

 share